Effective Date: February 09, 2015

 2.1.4 Legal action, with a potential negative outcome for NASA, can create a contingent liability that will be recognized in the Agency's financial statements.

-2.2.1 A contingent liability should be recognized and recorded in NASA's general ledger when four conditions are met.
-These conditions are:
+2.2.1 A contingent liability should be recognized in NASA's general ledger when all three of these conditions are met:

 a.
 A past event or exchange transaction has occurred that gives rise to a liability.

 b.
 A future outflow or other sacrifice of resources is probable.

 c.
 The future outflow of resources is measurable.

 2.2.2 Liability amounts classified as probable and measurable are recognized in NASA's integrated accounting systems as stated in Section 2.5.1.b of this NPR and reported on the consolidated balance sheet.